PhilBax/PhilBax.github.io/_drafts/2020-08-27-ripping-with-handbrake.md

 ## Intro

-This guide will walk you through ripping movies and TV series with Handbrake.
-It will cover lessons, workarounds, and pitfalls I've come across over the years.
-It will walk you through ripping both DVDs and Blu-rays, which you can then use on your phone, tablet, or home theater PC, or to play through your media player or streamer of choice (Kodi, Plex, Emby, etc.).
+This guide covers ripping discs with Handbrake.

 ## Note

-It's important to note right off the bat that both ripping copyrighted content, even for backup purposes, is *illegal* in the US (unlike ripping backups of CDs).
+It's important to note right off the bat that ripping copyrighted content, even for backup purposes, is *illegal* in the US (unlike ripping backups of CDs).
 Please be aware of this, and rip responsibly.

 ## Requirements

-I run a Windows computer at home, but most of this should work on Mac as well.
+* This guide will only cover Windows, as that's what I run at home.

-You'll need at least one DVD drive to rip DVD discs, and a Blu-ray drive to rip Blu-ray discs.
-If you have multiple disc drives, you can build up a queue of items to rip and leave your computer to do the work.
+* You'll need at least one DVD drive to rip DVD discs.
+A Blu-ray drive can rip Blu-rays and DVDs.
+Some Blu-ray drives can be configured to rip 3D Blu-ray discs.
+However 4K/UHD discs are a different format, and require another type of drive.
+I have no experience ripping UHD, so it will be ignored in this guide.

-You'll want a fairly beefy CPU (or a lot of patience!), particularly if you're ripping Blu-ray discs.
+* You'll want a fairly beefy CPU (or a lot of patience!), particularly if you're ripping Blu-ray discs.
 The processor is going to be your main bottleneck.

-You'll need a lot of disc space, depending on how much you're ripping and what your settings are.
+* You'll need a lot of disc space, depending on how much you're ripping and what your settings are.
 With my settings, an average movie on DVD takes up around 800 MB - 1.2 GB, and a Blu-ray movie can easily be 3-5 GB.

 ## Setup